commitglobal/cso_paul/.ruler/backend.md

 - Never use `__future__` imports.
 - Use type hints for all arguments and return values.
 - Use type annotations for all variables, and functions.
+- When having to run code, use uv to run the project and always use the `--active` flag: `uv run --active`.
+- The code is formatted using `ruff` exclusively.
+The most used command to run is: `ruff format . && ruff check --select I --fix ./ && ruff check --fix ./`

 ## Testing Requirements
 - Store tests in `tests.py` or a `tests/` directory within each app.